jethums/astran/README.md

 # ASTRAN

 This is a simple fork of the main Astran project.
 The original repo is https://github.com/aziesemer/astran.
-For more information go to the main project.
+For more information go to the main project, thank you.

 ## Building this fork